apolo-actions/mlflow/README.md

 ### `preset`

-Resource preset to use when running the Jupyter job. `""` by default (i.e., the first preset specified in the `neuro config show` list will be used).
+Resource preset to use when running the Jupyter job. `""` by default (i.e., the first preset specified in the `apolo config show` list will be used).

 #### Example